PochingHsu/PochingHsu.github.io/_pages/about.md

 Projects
 ======
 * **VRF systems field testing & data-driven model development** <br>
-(in active, independent) <br>
+(active, independent) <br>
-  - Developed LSTM-based deep learning model for power consumption prediction of VRF system, achieving higher accuracy (CvRMSE: 23.3%) compared to ANN and DT.
+  - Developed a LSTM-based deep learning model for power consumption prediction of a VRF system, achieving higher accuracy (CvRMSE: 23.3%) compared to ANN and DT.
-  - Applied Bayesian optimization for hyperparameter tuning of the data-driven model, achieving optimized hyperparameters in less time compared to the grid search method.
+  - Applied Bayesian optimization for hyperparameter tuning, reducing optimization time compared to grid search.
   - Analyzed the impact of time delays and features on model accuracy using statistical methods, identifying the optimal time delays and features to improve model performance.
-* **Investigating air maldistribution influence on the performance of heat pumps** <br>
+* **Investigating the influence of air maldistribution on the performance of heat pumps** <br>
 (completed, 2024, independent) <br>
   - Developed machine learning-based CFD surrogate models for predicting A-Coil air velocity profiles, achieving RMSEs of 0.046 for interpolation and 0.092 for extrapolation.
-  - The predicted air velocity profiles were integrated into in-house HVAC system modeling software, achieving a difference of ±20% between simulation and test data.
+  - The predicted air velocity profiles were integrated into in-house HVAC system modeling software, resulting in a ±20% difference between simulation and test data.
   - Results showed that performance deterioration due to air maldistribution can reach up to 6.3% in capacity and 10.1% in COP.
-* **Performance impact evaluation of OCR and SLHX for low GWP refrigerant** <br>
+* **Performance impact evaluation of OCR and SLHX for low-GWP refrigerants** <br>
 (completed, 2024, independent) <br>
   - Examined the performance enhancement using a suction line heat exchanger (SLHX) in R454B systems through numerical and experimental analysis.
   - Investigated the oil retention behavior of R454B systems through experimental analysis.
-* **A bi-cell proton exchange membrane fuel cell stack with a magnetically driven piezoelectric actuator** <br>
+* **A bi-cell proton exchange membrane (PEM) fuel cell stack with a magnetically driven piezoelectric actuator** <br>
 (completed, 2017, independent) <br>
-  - Developed a piezoelectric air-breathing pump for a PEM fuel cell stack, increasing power flux by 20%, reducing volume by 68%, and weight by 76%
+  - Developed a piezoelectric air-breathing pump for a PEM fuel cell stack, increasing power flux by 20%, reducing volume by 68%, and reducing weight by 76%.
-* **Impinging micro channels of dielectric fluid for chip cooling** <br>
+* **Impinging microchannels of dielectric fluid for chip cooling** <br>
 (completed, 2015, collaborative) <br>
-  - Developed and tested an impinging microchannel heatsink using two-phase dielectric fluid (FC-72) for efficient chip cooling, including CFD simulations to analyze flow fields of various jet orifice dimensions.
+  - Developed and tested an impinging microchannel heatsink using two-phase dielectric fluid (FC-72) for efficient chip cooling and conducted CFD simulations to analyze flow fields with various jet orifice dimensions.

 ---